GET QUOTE TODAY

-Santa Clara County DUI School Program List
+Santa Clara County DUI CLASSES NEAR ME

 DUI programs, also known as drunk driving schools, are state-approved agencies delivering court-mandated drug and alcohol education to individuals convicted of serious driving offenses.
-The objective of these programs is to reduce the number of repeat offenders.
+The objective is to reduce the number of repeat offenders.
 DUI programs provide individuals with the tools to address issues in their lives that may be root causes for alcohol and drug use.

 Official DUI School List - Santa Clara County